-167 2.2 Tectonics
+2.2 Tectonics

-The tectonic setting of the Rhône basin is dominated by the Rhône-Simplon fault system, where 168 dextral strike-slip movements since early Miocene times have accommodated most of the 169 orogenic extension (Schlunegger & Willett, 1999; Egli & Mancktelow, 2013).
-Seward & 170 Mancktelow (1994) suggested that faulting also had a normal slip component, which played an 171 important role in the younger exhumation history of the area.
-Actually, the fault is not only the 172 173 boundary between two different paleogeographic domains, but also separates two terrains with significantly different exhumation histories (Michalski & Soom, 1990; Schlunegger & Willett, 174 1999; Vernon et al., 2008; and references within, figure 3a).
-In particular, south of this fault in 175 176 the Penninic domain, apatite fission-track ages range between 8 and 20 million years.
-In contrast, north of the fault in the Aar massif and the overlying Helvetic nappes, related 177 exhumation ages are considerably younger (1.5-12 million years).
-The External massifs such 178 as the Aar and the Mont Blanc massif have been exhumed in Neogene times up to 8 km in ≤ 15 179 Ma (Pfiffner et al., 1997) and therefore show the youngest exhumation ages of c.
-1.5-5 Ma 180 (Michalski & Soom, 1990).
-181
+The tectonic setting of the Rhône Basin is dominated by the Rhône-Simplon fault system, where dextral strike-slip movements since early Miocene times have accommodated most of the orogenic extension (Schlunegger and Willett, 1999; Egli and Mancktelow, 2013).
+Seward and Mancktelow (1994) suggested that faulting also had a normal slip component, which played an important role in the younger exhumation history of the area.
+The Rhône-Simplon fault is not only the boundary between two different paleogeographic domains but also separates two terrains with significantly different exhumation histories (Michalski and Soom, 1990; Schlungger and Willett, 1999; Vernon et al., 2008; and references within, Fig. 3a).
+In particular, south of this fault in the Penninic domain, apatite fission-track ages range between 8 and 20 million years.
+In contrast, north of the fault in the Aar massif and the overlying Helvetic nappes, related exhumation ages are considerably younger (1.5-12 million years).
+The external massifs such as the Aar and the Mont Blanc massif were exhumed in Neogene times at a rate of up to 8 km in $\leq$ 15 My (Pfiffner et al., 1997) and therefore show the youngest exhumation ages of c.
+1.5-5 Ma (Michalski and Soom, 1990).

-Levelling and geodetic surveys revealed that the Rhône basin has experienced some of the highest uplift rates throughout the entire Alpine orogen during the past years (Kahle et al., 184 1997; Schlatter et al., 2005).
-These high uplift rates were related to a combination of ongoing 185 collisional processes (Persaud & Pfiffner, 2004), erosional (Champagnac et al., 2009) and 186 glacial unloading (Gudmundsson, 1994).
-Uplift rates are highest in the eastern part of the study 187 area (1.5 mm/a) and decrease to <0.3 mm/a towards Lake Geneva (figure 3a).
+Levelling and geodetic surveys revealed that the Rhône Basin has experienced some of the highest uplift rates throughout the entire Alpine orogen during the past years (Kahle et al., 1997; Schlatter et al., 2005).
+These high uplift rates were related to a combination of ongoing collisional processes (Persaud and Pfiffner, 2004), erosional (Champagnac et al., 2009) and glacial unloading (Gudmundsson, 1994).
+Uplift rates are highest in the eastern part of the study area (1.5 mm a-1) and decrease to <0.3 mm a-1 towards Lake Geneva (Fig. 3a).